deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ## EIGEN and bEIGEN

-The BackingEigen (bEIGEN) token is upgradeable, which means that the permissions to upgrade the token contract can have an impact on user funds, such as dilution or change of ownership.
-New minters of bEIGEN can be appointed with the `setIsMinter` function, which could lead to malicious minters mis-using this minting right to wrap it into EIGEN tokens.
+The BackingEigen (`bEIGEN`) token contract is upgradeable, which means that the permissions to upgrade the token contract can have an impact on user funds, such as dilution or change of ownership.
+New minters of `bEIGEN` can be appointed with the `setIsMinter` function, which could lead to malicious minters mis-using this minting right to wrap it into EIGEN tokens.

 ## AVSs